 Mission and Method

-Energy Innovation’s mission is to accelerate progress in clean energy by supporting the policies that most effectively reduce greenhouse gas emissions.
-Through customized research and analysis for decision makers, we uncover the strategies that will produce the largest results.
+Energy Innovation’s mission is accelerating clean energy by supporting the policies that most effectively reduce greenhouse gas emissions.
+Through customized research and analysis for decision makers, we uncover the strategies that produce the largest results.
 We work closely with other experts, NGOs, the media, and the private sector to ensure that our work complements theirs.

 Why We Work